Deltares/Fm2Prof/rivtools/branches/fm2profTool/README.txt

+* Documentation *

+For a full documentation, installion instructions and how-to see /doc.

 * Environment: *
 A file containing the virtual environment (environment.yml) dependencies is provided and strongly recommended to use in order to execute successfully FM2PROF.
 To install it simply run the following: